redis/docs/content/operate/rc/cloud-integrations/aws-marketplace/_index.md

     {{<image filename="images/rc/aws-marketplace-account-setup-button.png" alt="Use the Set Up Your Account button after subscribing to Redis Cloud with your AWS Marketplace account." width="50%">}}

-1. Sign in to the Redis Cloud [admin console](https://app.redislabs.com).
+1. Sign in to the [Redis Cloud console](https://app.redislabs.com).
 If you do not yet have an account, you will need to create one.
+You must have the **Account Owner** role.

-1. Select the Redis account to be mapped to your AWS Marketplace account and confirm that your payment method will change and that the connection cannot be undone.
+1. Select the Redis account to be mapped to your AWS Marketplace account and confirm that your Marketplace account will pay for your Redis Cloud resources going forward.

     {{<image filename="images/rc/aws-marketplace-map-account-dialog.png" alt="Use the AWS Marketplace dialog to map your Redis Cloud account to your AWS Marketplace account." width="80%">}}